JetBrains/jpa-buddy-documentation/spring-data/spring-data.md

 ## Introduction

-<a href="https://spring.io/projects/spring-data-jpa">Spring Data JPA</a> is part of the larger Spring Data family that makes it easy to implement JPA-based repositories quickly.
+<a href="https://spring.io/projects/spring-data-jpa" target="_blank">Spring Data JPA</a> is part of the larger Spring Data family that makes it easy to implement JPA-based repositories quickly.
 JPA Buddy provides a clear UI for generating repositories, projections, queries, etc., for both Java and Kotlin entities.
 To enable those features, your project should contain dependencies mentioned in the [Installation Guide](https://www.jpa-buddy.com/documentation/).

 ## Repository Creation